Omar622/Random-generator/README.md

 you can contribute by implementing random function generating something doesn't exist in the library and this function is almost needed.

 ### Rules of contribution

 1. your function
     - works correctly.
     - add comments in your code and the brief comment above your function.
     - the brief comment must be in the same format as other briefs.
     - the function is almost needed.
 2. add examples of using function in the [examples](https://github.com/Omar622/Random-generator/tree/main/examples) directory.
-3. add docs about this function in [README](https://github.com/Omar622/Random-generator#readme) file in the same format. (do not forget to add you name 😀)
+3. add docs about this function in [README](https://github.com/Omar622/Random-generator#readme) file in the same format. (do not forget to add your name and linkedin or github link 😀)